 Out into the kirkyard, you get your first taste of the delicious scenery, including the ridge to the north which we shall be topping in a little while.
 To get there head out through a gate in the kirkyard wall & turn left.

 You are now on a very unbusy road, which drops down into the valley.
 On reaching a little river, pass through the gate & you’ll soon come to transport hub of sorts – a triangular intersection of three roads.
 Here head straight forward.

-After a wee while a gorgeous glen opens up, with farmhouses in the distance.
+After a wee while a gorgeous glen opens up, the heart of a hilly basin with farmhouses in the distance.
 To the left is a fenced off field & slopes leading up to the aforementioned ridge.
 Turn left & head towards a narrow greenway which climbs the slopes, keeping the fenced off field to your right.

 Climbing the greenway, in late February we noticed how a smattering of yellow gorse trumpets were showing face – which along with the crocuses & snowdrops mark the coming of Spring.

 Surmounting the ridge, avail yourselves of the opportunity to look back towards Oldhamstocks – a stunning view of the kirk with the North Sea shimmering in the distance.

 Facing right you will see a gate in the middle distance – head to this, pass through it, then turn right into a field.
 You will see here that the path forks – take the left one.